aimms/documentation/pro-release-notes.rst

    - Portal Customization (under configuration menu) is now available for SC Navigator accounts, which allows them to customize login page background and some other settings.

+**Resolved Issues**

+- **PRO REST API:Task Service**: Fixed an issue where task session could finish with an error when accessing data from dls storage.
+- **PRO REST API:Task Service**: Added more information about the selected AIMMS version in logs.

 PRO 24.7
 ########